Gex-dev69/AudioBug/README.md

 # AudioBug

-Audio Bug acts as a background "News" app that streams audio from the devices mic to a desired websocket.
+Audio Bug acts as a background "News" app that streams audio from the android device's mic to a desired web socket.

 Example of a socket Listener: https://github.com/Gex-dev69/AudioBugSocketListener